-I tried Modsy to have a master bedroom design plan created.
+I tried Modsy to have a bedroom design plan created.
 Read my honest opinion of the whole process and find out if it’s worth the money.

 We moved into our Forever House in May 2020, right in the middle of a pandemic.
 We had just built a new construction house two years prior, but as more houses popped up in the neighborhood we realized things were getting a lot more compact than we thought.
 The street was too narrow, the houses were too close, and the neighborhood wasn’t turning out how we expected.
 So we sold the house, packed up, and bought a 1970’s fixer upper that had been [very badly and incorrectly] “flipped.”

 So for the last almost year, we’ve been undoing all the flippers had done and remodeling the house the right way.
 And doing the electricity the legal way.
 And replacing plumbing the safe way.
 But after a lot of boring work, I finally get to do something fun.
-I wiggled a little room into my budget to redecorate the master bedroom.
+I wiggled a little room into my budget to redecorate the primary bedroom.
 Yay!!!